saymedia/jobsworth/README.md

 `jobsworth` has special support for this.
-If you create a build via the Buildkite UI and set its message to "Roll back to #12" then the generated pipeline will omit the defined `smoke_test` and `build` steps and instead synthesize a step that runs the command `jobsworth-copy-artifact-meta 12`, which is expected to retrieve the relevant metadata from build 12 and copy it into the current build.
+If you create a build via the Buildkite UI and set its message to "Roll back to #12" then the generated pipeline will omit the defined `smoke_test` and `build` steps and instead copy all of the metadata with a `build:` prefix from job 12 to the current build.

-The deploy steps will then be generated as normal, allowing them to operate on the "stolen" artifact metadata.
+The deploy steps will then be generated as normal, allowing them to operate on the "stolen" metadata.

 Using the message as the trigger means that it will be clear in the Buildkite summary UI when a given job is a rollback rather than a regular deployment.